spike/CompetitiveProgramming/resources/README.md

 So in my case at least, I've started studying math-related videos such as these: https://www.youtube.com/watch?v=tyDKR4FG3Yw&list=UULPGYSfZbPp3BiAFs531PBY7g

+I'd strongly recommend everyone do the same.
+If nothing else, just start watching that video series.

 ### Tools I use for Our Algorithms Meetup

 Xournal++ and a cheap Huion pen tablet (H1060P) along with a MacBook Pro.